PaulskPt/M5Stack_DS3231_uRTC/README.md

  globally between various scripts.
 This class has placeholders for variables and functions to set and get the variables.

  The file ```main.py``` was originally created as an exercise while getting acquainted to the M5Stack Core1 controller.
- This script was in the first instance written to display info about the firmware flashed into this processor.
+ This script was in the first instance written to display info about the firmware flashed into this controller.
 When that worked, I connected an external DS3231 RTC to the ```I2C pins``` of the Core1.
 I needed a library for the external RTC.
 I found a suitable one in the
  Adafruit-uRTC.
 I removed the classes for other brands of RTC models.
 Below info about the alterations I did to urtc.py.